 A thoughtful discussion with current leaders and innovators from one of the world’s oldest industries: distilling.
 We’ll look at how they’re moving the industry forward through storytelling, bold decisions, and unlikely partnerships - and how their choices can be applied to the industry as a whole.

-The workshop will be led by Dick Synder founder of Drink Inc with contributions from Neil Conway of Waterford Distillery, Sarah Parniak of Seedlip, Jennifer Commins of Pluck Teas, as well as Top Shelf Distillery and Dairy Distillery, .
+The workshop will be led by Dick Snyder founder of Drink Toronto with contributions from Neil Conway of Waterford Distillery, Sarah Parniak of Seedlip, Jennifer Commins of Pluck Teas, as well as Omid McDonald of Dairy Distillery, .

 Rethinking Waste in The Restaurant